Ynng/Ynng/README.md

 I'm a second year CS student at the University of Waterloo with experience in robotics, game dev, web dev, backend and competitive programming.

-Proficient in a range of programming languages and technologies, I'm always looking for new challenges to tackle and grow my skills.
+With proficiency in a variety of programming languages and technologies, I am constantly seeking new challenges to expand my skills and abilities.

 I'm currently seeking an internship for Summer 2023.